On approximations of Feynman path integrals: 3.1 The constant case

-Finally, to get (7), we just replace $<y_{1}\vert L^{t}_{k-\d}\vert y_{0}>$ by the formula we calculated for it above and add the void $lim_{s\rightarrow\infty}$, it is void because the sequence is a constant sequence in this free particle case (again, see Lemma 1), in other cases it would not be a constant sequence.
+Finally, to get (12), first we replace $<y_{1}\vert L^{t}_{ks}\vert y_{0}>$ by the formula we calculated for it above, see (8) and again keep in mind that $y_{0}$ and $y_{1}$ belong to $X^{2d}_{k}$ for all large enough $k$, and then we add the void $lim_{s\rightarrow\infty}$.
+It is void because the sequence is a constant sequence in this free particle case, in other cases it would not be a constant sequence.